 Now however, the PR person of the University of Würzburg, Esther Knemeyer Pereira replied to my inquiry that all three tracheal transplant operations by Walles took place before 2009, and had nothing to do with the university or its clinic.
 At the same time, the Würzburg professors Walles operated until 2014 a personal website “Bioartificial organs”, where patients were invited to contact Thorsten Walles at Clinic Schillerhöhe about “bioartificial implants for reconstructive thoracic surgery” (screenshots of the website here).
 This might explain why my inquiry if further tracheal transplants are intended in Würzburg went unanswered.
 Meanwhile, a legal action against me was being prepared.

-What Walles or their academic employers never ever mentioned: Singh’s trachea transplant most likely did not work.
-Shortly after the operation, Walles re-opened the tracheostomy, the hole in the throat remained until Singh’s suicide death in December 2011.
+What Walles or their academic employers never ever mentioned: Singh’s operation brought him very little relief, in fact it may have made matters worse.
+Shortly after the transplant was in place, other doctors re-opened the tracheostomy, the hole in the throat remained until Singh’s suicide death in December 2011.
 This information is only available in the Albrecht book (“the hole in his throat was his misery”), because the author met the patient personally in November 2011, shortly before Singh’s accomplished suicide:

 “Why does he need the hole [tracheostomy, -LS] still?
 Dr. Walles initially closed it, told Singh.
 But then he had always been chocking, food and saliva entered the windpipe.
 The oven cleaner had also corroded the epiglottis in his throat.
 Due to heavy scarring, it did not close properly when swallowing.”